-On the 3rd and 4th of December we will be returning to Japan at the invitation of Dr Naoya Matsumoto who attended our workshop in December 2016.
+On the 3rd and 4th of December we will be returning to Japan at the invitation of Dr Naoya Matsumoto, who attended our workshop in December 2016.
 We will be presenting on captive bear welfare at Noboribetsu Bear Park during the Brown Bear Association Conference.
-Following this presentation, we will be holding a days practical training workshop, working with their staff at their facility to identify improved welfare practices.
-During this visit we will also be building upon our partnership with Japanese Animal Welfare Society (JAWS) and visit two further but smaller facilities that are holding brown bears to discuss solutions to improve conditions for the bears.
-One of these we have already visited this summer with the Japan Association of Zoos and Aquarium Association, JAWS and JBN and we hope to continue where we left off in regards to moving forward positive solutions for these bears.
+Following this presentation, we will be holding a day’s practical training workshop, working with staff at their facility to identify improved welfare practices.
+During this visit we will also be building upon our partnership with JAWS, and visiting two smaller facilities that are holding brown bears to discuss solutions to improve conditions.
+One of these we have already visited this summer with the Japanese Association of Zoos and Aquarium (JAZA), JAWS and JBN and we hope to continue where we left off with regards to moving forward positive solutions for these bears.

 But why the focus on bears?

-Changing attitudes and actions is extremely difficult, so how can this investigation actually help the bears and can it help other animals in captivity too?
+Changing attitudes and actions is extremely difficult, so how can the investigation actually help the bears and can it help other wild animals in captivity?

-An investigation like this can provide up-to-date information on the extremely concerning welfare concerns within some of these parks and be used to approach the the relevant authorities about enacting appropriate and binding standards that protect the welfare for all captive wild animals in Japan.
-It can also connect an ever-growing team of animal welfare non-governmental organizations (NGOs) in Japan and help develop the capacity to work on captive wild animal initiatives.
-JAZA, JAWS and other groups are all in agreement the conditions for the bears in many of the bear parks is unacceptable and it demonstrates an opportunity for the zoo and animal welfare community to work together on shared goals.
+An investigation like this can provide up-to-date information on the extremely concerning welfare issues within some of these parks and be used to approach the relevant authorities about enacting appropriate and binding standards that protect welfare for all captive wild animals in Japan.
+It can also connect an ever-growing team of animal welfare NGOs in Japan and help develop the capacity to work on captive wild animal initiatives.
+JAZA, JAWS and other groups are all in agreement that the conditions for the bears in many of the bear parks are unacceptable and demonstrate an opportunity for the zoo and animal welfare community to work together on shared goals.

-By working directly with the parks, setting standards and working with key stakeholders and influencers within the zoo and aquarium and animal welfare sectors of Japan, we can collectively encourage a positive long term solution for not only the bears in these parks, but also place a spotlight on why animal welfare is so important for captive wild animals, and how we, collectively can make improvements within Japan’s zoos and aquariums.
+By working directly with the parks, setting standards and working with key stakeholders and influencers within the zoo, aquarium and animal welfare sectors in Japan, we can collectively encourage a positive long-term solution for the bears in these parks, and also place a spotlight on why animal welfare is so important for captive wild animals, and how we, collectively can make improvements within Japan’s zoos and aquariums.